sam101/LD31-NeverAloneOnThisStupidScreen/README.md

 But maybe you'll get to the heaven of 8-bits guys if you kill enough guys.
 And don't worry, your guy will always remember his stupid name and his level.

+You can play using the arrow keys, and space/enter to fire.

 Please play using a modern, Chrome/Safari recommended, since Firefox tends to lag a bit sometimes :(.

 Technical stuff